Hege Storhaug: Human Rights Service

 Her book Islam, den 11. landeplage (later translated to English as Islam: Europe Invaded.
 America Warned) became one of Norway's biggest bestsellers during the autumn of 2015, selling 20,000 copies in its first month with several new editions issued, despite being self-published and gaining little to none initial mainstream media coverage.
 The same year she led online voting for the "Name of the Year" award of newspaper Verdens Gang by a wide margin, but fell short of winning the award following a final selective opinion poll.
 Some including Gunnar Stavrum and Kjetil Rolness criticised the selection process of the newspaper, particularly that the final results were not publicly disclosed and a less favourable presentation of Storhaug in the poll.
 By February 2016 the book had sold nearly 50,000 copies in Norway.

-Social anthropologist Sindre Bangstad has described Storhaug as a leading Islamophobic and far-right voice in Norway.
+Social anthropologist Sindre Bangstad has described Storhaug as having a "long record of heavily biased and tendentious statements about Muslims in Norway".
 Although Storhaug has officially distanced herself from the Eurabia theory since 2011, her 2015 book has according to Bangstad been seen to use "any number of far-right and counter-jihadist sources", including Eurabia author Bat Ye'or, while her use of an underlying notion of a conspiracy with "liberal elites" is "of course a variant of the 'Eurabia' thesis".